Team-Optix-3749/Java-Training/README.md

-# Java Training Exercises
+# Java Training
-🖊️ Exercises for our software training!
+🖊️ Java exercises for our software training!

 ## How to Use this Repository
 <ol>